 The foundations of the current castle date back to the fourteenth century, although, besieged more than 30 times, over the years it has undergone significant changes in style, renovations and reconstructions.

-The main structure of Buda Castle, also known as the Royal Palace, is a neo-Baroque building.
+Main structure of Buda Castle, also known as the Royal Palace, is a neo-Baroque building.
 Its interior houses several medieval rooms, two museums and the library.
 The Budapest History Museum, located in the southern wing of Buda Castle, traces the history of Budapest.
 The Hungarian National Gallery exhibits Hungarian art from the eleventh century to the present day and the Széchenyi National Library contains a collection of rare and ancient books.

 Buda Castle is a World Heritage Site.
 The construction of the Fishermen’s Bastion was finished in 1902, after almost twenty years of work.